bigin/Scriptor/README.md

 require '../vendor/autoload.php';
 ```

-Now you can just use Scriptor library in your own projects:
+Now you can just use Scriptor library in your own code:
 ```php
 <?php // /public/index.php